-This Flaky Pie Crust Recipe is an old fashioned shortening recipe that takes any pie to the next level.
-Follow our 10 simple tips for the flakiest crust with amazing flavor.
+This Flaky Pie Crust Recipe is an old fashioned shortening recipe that makes the BEST pie!
+Follow our 10 simple tips for the perfect crust with amazing flavor.
 You can even freeze extra pie crusts for later!

 Store Bought Pie Crust Options